Transactions Affecting Stockholders' Equity

 There are put restrictions applied on days between the draw down notice date and the closing date with respect to that particular put.
 During such time, we are not allowed to deliver another draw down notice.
 In addition, Dutchess is not obligated to purchase shares if its total number of shares beneficially held at that time would exceed 9.99% of the number of shares of our Common Stock as determined in accordance with Rule 13d-1(j) of the Securities Exchange Act of 1934, as amended.
 In addition, we are not permitted to draw on the facility unless there is an effective registration statement to cover the resale of the shares.

 In March 2013, we sold an aggregate of 125,000 shares of Common Stock to Dutchess under and pursuant to the Equity Line and we derived approximately $195,000 in net proceeds.
 The sales of the shares under the Equity Line were deemed to be exempt from registration under the Securities Act of 1933, as amended in reliance upon Section 4(2) (or Regulation D promulgated thereunder).
-We did not sell shares of our Common Stock under or pursuant to the Equity Line for the three months ended September 30, 2013.
-At September 30, 2013, we have 1,491,278 shares of our Common Stock available for sale, at our discretion, under the terms of the Equity Line to Dutchess.
+At March 15, 2013, we have 1,491,278 shares of our Common Stock available for sale, at our discretion, under the terms of the Equity Line to Dutchess.